Teksta versija

 Organisation of Production of Official Statistics

 Section 10.
-The Procedures for Preparing the Official Statistics Programme
+Procedures for Preparing the Official Statistics Programme

-(1) State institution in accordance with Section 5 and Section 6, Paragraph one of this Law shall assess the statistics that it intends to include in the Official Statistics Programme, and the evaluation results shall be reported to the Bureau by 1 June of the current year.
+(1) A State authority shall, in accordance with Section 5 and Section 6, Paragraph one of this Law, evaluate the statistics which it intends to include in the Official Statistics Programme and notify the evaluation results to the Bureau by 1 June of the current year.

-(2) In accordance with Paragraph one of this Section the State institution shall submit to the Bureau an assessment containing at least the following information:
+(2) In accordance with Paragraph one of this Section, a State authority shall submit to the Bureau an evaluation containing at least the following information:

-1) name of the statistics (survey or calculation) and indicators to be published;
+1) the name of the statistics (survey or calculation) and indicators to be published;

-2) level of detail of each indicator to be published;
+2) the level of detail of each indicator to be published;

 3) the need for the production of statistics and detailed substantiation thereof in accordance with Section 5, Paragraph one and Section 6, Paragraph one of this Law;

-4) evaluation of the statistical criteria in accordance with Section 5, Paragraph two of this Law;
+4) the evaluation of the statistical criteria in accordance with Section 5, Paragraph two of this Law;

-7) types, scope and purpose of use of personal data to be processed.
+7) the types, scope and purpose of use of the personal data to be processed.

-(3) The State institution upon request of the Bureau shall specify the submitted assessment.
+(3) A State authority shall, upon request of the Bureau, update the submitted evaluation.

-(5) If the State institution during the planning period intends to include new official statistics in the Official Statistics Programme, amendments to the Official Statistics Programme shall be prepared by the Bureau in accordance with the provisions above-mentioned in Paragraphs two, three and four of this Section.
+(5) If a State authority intends to include new official statistics in the Official Statistics Programme during the planning period, amendments to the Official Statistics Programme shall be prepared by the Bureau in accordance with the provisions of Paragraphs two, three, and four of this Section.

-The Cabinet shall approve questionnaire forms for official statistics developed by the statistical institutions and lay down the procedures for submission and completion of questionnaires.
+The Cabinet shall approve the sample forms of official statistics developed by statistical institutions and lay down the procedures for the submission and completion of forms.

 Section 12.
-Catalogue of Questionnaires for Official Statistics
+Catalogue of Forms of Official Statistics

-(1) Questionnaires to be used for production of official statistics shall be included in the catalogue of questionnaires for official statistics (hereinafter - the catalogue of questionnaires).
+(1) The forms of official statistics to be used for the production of official statistics shall be included in the catalogue of forms of official statistics (hereinafter - the catalogue of forms).

-(2) The Bureau shall determine the information to be included in the catalogue of questionnaires, publish the catalogue of questionnaires on the website thereof, and update it once a year.
+(2) The Bureau shall determine the information to be included in the catalogue of forms, publish the catalogue of forms on the website thereof, and update it once a year.

 Section 13.
 Data Sources and Data Collection Types

-(1) For the production of official statistics the statistical institution shall obtain data on statistical units from the following sources:
+(1) For the production of official statistics, a statistical institution shall obtain data on statistical units from the following sources:

 1) directly from respondents;